 Our approach is rooted in the case study method adopted in 1925 by CPE founder Anton T. Boisen.
-At the same time, the content in our program is fresh and current, preparing those we train to work at the cutting edge of ministry in the 21st century.
+At the same time, the content in our program is fresh and current, preparing those we train to work at the cutting edge of chaplaincy in the 21st century.

 We do not focus only on spirituality and religion but on understanding and helping people to find meaning and purpose on their own terms given their own unique situations, conditions and settings.